 The Chinese New Year 2020 or the Spring Festival (Lunar New Year) is celebrated on Saturday, January 25th , according to the traditional Chinese Calendar.

-The Pig has the last position in the zodiac, right after the Dog.
-The Pig is a representation of diligence, kindness, and generosity.
+The Rat has the first position in the zodiac.
+The Rat is a representation of diligence, kindness, and generosity.

 The Chinese New Year, one of the world’s most important and popular festivals is the cause of the largest annual mass human migration in the world.

 This holiday is celebrated in countries like Singapore, Indonesia, Malaysia, Thailand, Cambodia, Australia, the Philippines, Taiwan, Hong Kong, Southeast Asia and Mauritius, but also Europe, Australia, New Zeeland, America, Canada, especially in the areas with a big Chinese community.

 The chinese calendar is not like the Gregorian calendar, and the first day of Chinese New Year starts with the new moon, that appears between January 21 and February 20(on january 25 2020), and the last day known as Lantern festival (February 8 2020), celebrated with night lantern displays, ends 15 days later on the full moon.